 Second, displacement can be highly consequential for individual outcomes more broadly than un- and under-employment.
-These include negative consequences for psychological wellbeing, health, and marriages (Gandolfi and Hansson 2011), and even generalized distrust (Laurence 2015) and children's educational attainment and well-being (Brand and Thomas 2014).
+These include negative consequences for psychological wellbeing, health, and marriages (Gandolfi and Hansson 2011), preventive healthcare utilization (Hamad et al. 2016), and even generalized distrust (Laurence 2015) and children's educational attainment and well-being (Brand and Thomas 2014).
 Some of these consequences may reflect residential mobility associated with displacement (Huttenen et al. 2018).
 Since being displaced represents being knocked off one's trajectory, it may have different psychological and economic consequences than never having a job (or a job that was designated as stable) in the first place.
-These consequences include the socialpsychological consequences of having one's expectations thwarted, as well as consequences stemming from investments workers may have made in the expectation that a job would continue (e.g., human capital investments, mortgages).
-In general, displacement consequences, across subpopulations, face a trade-off along the economic and social-psychological dimensions: when displacement is common, such as during a recession or in a high-displacement subpopulation, the economic consequences are magnified but the socio-psychological consequences are lessened, and when displacement is rare, the reverse is true (Brand 2015).
-Thus, for example, following the Great Recession, stroke deaths associated with unemployment increased for white, but not Black, men (Falconi et al. 2016), and workers with college degrees generally face larger health losses associated with displacement (Pearlman 2015).
+These consequences include the social-psychological consequences of having one's expectations thwarted, as well as consequences stemming from investments workers may have made in the expectation that a job would continue (e.g., human capital investments, mortgages).
+In general, displacement consequences, across subpopulations, face a trade-off along the economic and social-psychological dimensions: when displacement is common, such as during a recession or in a high-displacement subpopulation, the economic consequences are magnified but the sociopsychological consequences are lessened, and when displacement is rare, the reverse is true (Brand 2015).
+Thus, for example, following the Great Recession, stroke deaths associated with unemployment increased for white, but not Black, men (Falconi et al. 2016), white men show the largest increases in opioid deaths following automotive assembly plant closures in the local economy (Venkataramani et al. 2019), and workers with college degrees generally face larger health losses associated with displacement (Pearlman 2015).
+Cross-national comparisons of economic and psychological consequences of job loss suggest that such consequences may be highly sensitive to the institutional contexts of labor markets and social welfare provision (Kalleberg 2018).